bar-assistant/docs/docs/faq.md

 Here you can find frequently asked questions and their answers.

-## How do I disable new user registrations?
+## How do I disable user registrations?

 You can disable `/register` endpoint with environment variable.